 Lemon Butter Garlic Shrimp Pasta with silky linguine noodles and plump shrimps drenched in buttery, garlicky and lemony flavors.
 It’s a refreshing and satisfying dinner meal perfect for busy weeknights!

 Guys, I can’t even begin to describe to you this lemon butter garlic shrimp pasta.
-I simply can’t find the words, except the.best.pasta.ever.
-Because, oh my sweet, it is just that!
+There are no words except the.best.pasta.ever.

 Since I stayed up late watching reruns of Roseanne (still hilarious after all these years) on Netflix last night, I rolled out of bed today with half of the morning already gone (one of the sweet liberties of working for myself).
 As G usually gets in every day from his BJJ (that’s Brazilian Jujitsu for the uninitiated) training a little past twelve, demanding food, I had to come up with some sort of a meal quick.

 I flitted from this to this on what to prepare but considering the you-can-fry-an-egg-on-the-pavement type of weather we were having and me not wanting to be in the kitchen longer than necessary, this pasta easily won the toss up.

 And I am glad it did!
 With silky linguine noodles and plump shrimps drenched in a buttery, garlicky and bright, lemony flavors, it made one refreshing lunch in this sordid heat.

 Here are a few simple tips to take this Lemon Butter Garlic Shrimp from good to great: